 Under the Custodian Agreement, an ETF pays fees to the Custodian at such rate as determined by the parties from time to time and the Custodian is reimbursed for all reasonable expenses incurred in the performance of its duties under the Custodian Agreement.
-Each ETF will also indemnify and hold harmless the Custodian, CIBC, and the Bank of New York Mellon from any direct loss, damage or expense, including reasonable counsel fees and expenses, arising in connection with the Custodian Agreement, except to the extent such direct loss, damage or expense, including reasonable counsel fees and expenses is caused by a breach of the Standard of Care by the Custodian, CIBC, and the Bank of New York Mellon, or a permitted agent or assignee of the foregoing.
+For greater certainty, the Custodian will not perform custodial services for, or act as custodian of, actual crypto-assets such as, for example, bitcoin.
+Portfolio assets will be delivered by the Custodian to futures dealers who are members of the relevant futures exchanges to secure BITI's obligations under the exchange traded futures contracts, if any.
+Each ETF will also indemnify and hold harmless the Custodian, CIBC Mellon Global, CIBC, and the Bank of New York Mellon from any direct loss, damage or expense, including reasonable counsel fees and expenses, arising in connection with the Custodian Agreement, except to the extent such direct loss, damage or expense, including reasonable counsel fees and expenses is caused by a breach of the Standard of Care by the Custodian, CIBC Mellon Global, CIBC, and the Bank of New York Mellon, or a permitted agent or assignee of the foregoing.